nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
-- When editing skills, the existing skills of the person will be removed i.e adding of skills is not cumulative.
+- When editing skills, the existing skills of the employee will be removed i.e adding of skills is not cumulative.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the employee’s tags by typing `t/` without specifying any tags after it.
-- You can remove all the person’s skills by typing `s/` without specifying any skills after it.
+- You can remove all the employee’s skills by typing `s/` without specifying any skills after it.
-- You cannot edit a person's employee id.
+- You cannot edit an employee's employee id.
 More specifically, you are not allowed to specify `id/EMPLOYEEID` in the `edit` command.

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st employee to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the projectName of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.

 Expected output:
 - System message noting success and details of employee edited